nmielnik/notes/sso-talk-10-12-2016/README.md

 ## Key Points
-* Application keeps its own private key, and stores its client-id + public key with central auth service
+* Applications keep their own private key, no sharing!
+* Applications store their `client_id` and public key in DSA config (microservice toolkit)
-* No storing of secrets, the only thing shared across the system is the central service's public key
+* Only thing shared across the system is the DSA public key (no secrets)
-* Client has filter/policy for verifying incoming request + helpers for making outgoing requests + support for rolling keys
+* Client has filter/policy for verifying incoming request + helpers for making outgoing requests + rolling keys
 * Services can cache JWT and only request a new one when it expires
 * External partners can use this, so we've started thinking about scoped JWTs, to restrict 3rd parties
 * <!-- .element class="fragment" -->Questions?